When offices reopen, business as usual will be impossible.

 Dr. Stefanie Tignor is a People Scientist at Humu and former professor of Consumer Psychology at Northeastern University.
 She first presented these ideas in our webinar series on Organizational Resilience.

-For future webinar invites and more tips for transitioning back to the office, sign up for our free newsletter.
+For future webinar invites and more easy nudges for transitioning back to the office, sign up for our free newsletter.